-Traumatic proptosis is a bulging of the eye caused by injury.
-It may follow blunt trauma (such as being hit by a car or a fight with another animal), during which the eyeball is dislodged from the orbit.
+Traumatic proptosis is a bulging of the eye out of the bony socket (orbit) caused by injury.
+It may follow blunt trauma (such as being hit by a car or attacked by another animal), which dislodges the eyeball from the orbit.
 Eyelid spasms prevent the eyeball from returning to its proper position.
 Then, bleeding and swelling push the eye further from the orbit.
 The eye becomes dry, and vision may worsen or fail.

 Treatment involves surgically replacing the eye into the socket.
 Stitches and stents placed during the surgery are removed when a brisk blink reflex returns (usually 7 to 21 days).
 Potential complications include corneal tears, optic nerve damage, vision loss, muscle injury, inflammation, and infection.
-About 40 to 60% of dogs, but very few cats, recover vision.
+Loss of vision is common and removal of the eye (enucleation) may be recommended.

-If trauma damages the blood vessels in the eye, bleeding occurs.
+If trauma damages the blood vessels in the eye, intraocular bleeding occurs.
 Proptosis may also be present.
-Parts of the eye may swell, or the animal may not be able to close the eye.
+Parts of the eye may swell, or the animal may not be able to close the eyelids.

 Therapy usually includes topical and systemic (whole body) antibiotics, corticosteroids, or other drugs.
 The upper and lower eyelids may need to be sewn together to protect the cornea until a brisk blink reflex returns.
 Glaucoma is a potential complication.

 Foreign objects in the eye are common in dogs, cats, and horses.
 These can be organic material, sand, metal fragments, glass shards, or other small objects.
 Redness, tearing, and swelling of the eye are common.
-The eyelids may spasm, and the animal may scratch at the affected eye.
+The eyelids may spasm, and the animal may rub the affected eye.
 The animal may need to be sedated for examination and treatment.
-The foreign object can usually be removed by flushing the eye with saline solution or using small forceps that look like tweezers.
-Sutures may be used to close the wound.
+Foreign objects can usually be removed by flushing the eye with saline solution or using small forceps that look like tweezers.
+Sutures may be used to close a wound, if present.
 Topical and systemic (whole body) antibiotics, pain medication, and other drugs may be prescribed.
-Vision is usually restored after the foreign body is removed.
+Vision is usually restored after the foreign material is removed.

 Injuries due to objects penetrating the eye are most common in dogs and cats.
 Lead pellets, bullets, splinters, and plant spines (such as cactus) can cause this type of injury.
 The eye should be examined for evidence of lens injury and other damage.
 Lens rupture is common with cat claw injuries.
 If the lens has been penetrated, it should be removed as soon as possible because perforation of the lens leads to rapid cataract formation.
 Bleeding, swelling, and glaucoma may develop also.
 Retinal detachments are common and often cause at least partial loss of vision.